Coast horned lizard: Description

 The coast horned lizard appears rough and spiky but is actually smooth-skinned, although it has sharp spikes along its sides, back and head.
 It is a large species, and can reach 10 cm (4 inches) excluding the tail.
 It is less rounded than other horned lizards.
 It has two large dark blotches behind its head, followed by three broad bands on its body, with several smaller bands along the tail.
 Its colour can be various shades of brown, with cream 'accents' around the blotches and the outer fringe of its scales.

 Variations

 There are four different variations of coast horned lizards that share several similarities but vary in morphological characters.
 However, another variation, Phrynosoma wigginsi, cannot be categorized into the four other variations.
 This species lives in the eastern side of the Sierra de Guadalupe and Sierra de la Giganta in the central Gulf Coast region of the peninsula of Baja California.

+Habitat

+The preferred natural habitats of Phrynosoma coronatum are desert, grassland, shrubland, and forest.

+Diet

+Phrynosoma coronatum preys upon native species of ants.